 All through the main concourse, guests can enjoy the Tigers "Walk of Fame," a historical display that envelops the circumference of the lower level.
 Historical elements celebrating the Tigers rich history from the 1800s to the present take guests on a trip through time, punctuated by six large "decade bats" that denote each era in Tigers baseball with artifacts, photos and display cases.

-Membership only club accessed by the Tiger Club entrance at the corner of Witherell and Elizabeth Streets.
+Membership only club accessed by the Motor City Casino Hotel Tiger Club entrance at the corner of Witherell and Elizabeth Streets.
 The Club is open on all game days serving a full buffet with a view of the playing field.
 The Club is also available for rentals and private parties.

 The Upper Deck Lounge features a bar, separate seating area and restroom facilities.
 The Upper Deck Lounge is located at section 330 on the upper concourse.
 It is air conditioned, heated and open to the public.